 Last week I jokingly suggested the theme for this week would be dumplings.
 Fortunately, I’m the only one who took it seriously.
-M&E brought savory eclair-style cream puffs with smoked salmon mousse.
+Mitch and Eileen brought savory eclair-style cream puffs with smoked salmon mousse.
 I have to admit that in the past I haven’t been a fan of most sorts of fish creams, mousses, etc … but this was really quite delicious.
-M shaped them to match “the eyebrow” (which horrifyingly was brought back to TC this week), and they were soft creamy and delicious.
+Mitch shaped them to match “the eyebrow” (which horrifyingly was brought back to TC this week), and they were soft creamy and delicious.
 Really delicious, despite the unfortunate shape.

 And me?
 I followed through with dumplings, making Topfenknödel.
 I struggled to find a recipe that I could interpret in terms I could apply in the USA.
 In the end I basically used elements from the recipes I found here and here.
 I’m going to post the summary of my technique though, because I was really pleased with it in the end.

 First of all, when you find these recipes online, they call for “curd” … I really don’t think this means cottage cheese (although some recipes call for it, I suspect this is a bad translation).
 And it also isn’t ricotta – to the best of my ability, I have decided it is quark.